virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Jekyll themes can be further customized to your exact needs with some HTML, CSS, and Liquid.
 Themes are just HTML and CSS files in specific folders; Jekyll uses these files to generate the code for your website.
 To make edits to the theme, overwrite a theme file by creating a new file with the same name in the Jekyll site project folder.
 When generating the site, Jekyll will prioritize using the files in the site project folder rather than the ones in the theme gem or theme Github repo.

 ### Editing layouts and styles ###
-First, find where the theme is saved on your computer so you can see the theme's layout and stylesheet files.

-If you are using Windows Subsystem for Linux, it's easist to clone the theme repo from Github into a folder outside of the Jekyll site project folder.
-This is because you cannot open the ruby gems installed into the Linux subsystem with Windows programs.
+First, get a copy of your theme's layout and stylesheet files downloaded onto your computer.
+If you chose to install your theme's gem by adding it to `Gemfile`, you can open its installation folder.

-Otherwise, you can find the location the theme is saved in by running `bundle info jekyll-theme-name` where "jekyll-theme-name" is the name of the theme gem.
+Find the location the theme is saved in by running `bundle info jekyll-theme-name` where "jekyll-theme-name" is the name of the theme gem.
 There should be an output with a file path.
-Navigate to that folder and you should see all the theme files.
+Navigate to that folder (use the `cd filepath` command) and you should see all the theme files.

+If you are using Windows Subsystem for Linux, I recommend to **clone** (download through git) the theme repo from Github outside of the Jekyll site project folder.
+This is because you cannot open the files saved in the Linux subsystem with Windows programs.
+You can also do this if you don't want to install the theme's gem.
+`git clone https://github.com/jirrian/jekyll-theme-image-grid.git` where the url is for the theme you are using.
+[More on cloning from Github with git here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository){:target="_blank"}

+After you have a local download of the theme files, take a look at the folders listed below.
 - `_layouts` - folder with layout HTML files (these layouts' filenames are referenced in page and post front matter)
-- `_includes` - folder with HTML files that contain code that are referenced in layout files (these are referenced with {% raw %}`{% includes file-name %}`{% endraw %})
+- `_includes` - folder with HTML files that are referenced in other files (these are referenced with {% raw %}`{% includes file-name %}`{% endraw %})
 - `_sass` - folder with SCSS files that are used to generate CSS files used by the template

 To customize a part of a theme, copy that part's file(s) from the theme folder to your site project folder while maintaining its directory structure.
 Then make the edits to that file and save.